chaudhari2004/chaudhari2004/README.md

 ---

-## ⚡ Fun Fact
+## ⚡ Personal Vision
-I enjoy solving real-world problems through code and love exploring new tech stacks—especially anything cloud, automation, or backend related! 🌐💻
+I strive to build scalable backend systems and data pipelines that make real-world processes smarter, faster, and more efficient.

 ---